 Dr. Stephenson is a physician-scientist who specializes in infectious diseases and HIV immunology, and the goal of her research is to develop novel biomedical interventions to prevent and treat HIV and emerging infectious diseases such as Zika virus.
 In particular, she is interested in the design and evaluation of HIV vaccines and monoclonal antibodies that can be effective in the face of tremendous HIV sequence diversity, as well as in the development of Zika vaccines.
 As an immunologist, her expertise is in the extensive epitope mapping of cellular and humoral immune responses.
-As a clinical investigator, her expertise is in the translation of novel vaccines and monoclonal antibodies into First-in-Human, Phase 1 clinical trials.
-Her research is supported by a K23 Mentored Career Development Award and by the Ragon Institute of MGH, MIT, and Harvard.
+As a clinical investigator, her expertise is in the translation of novel vaccines and monoclonal antibodies into First-in-Human, Phase 1 clinical trials, and she is the Director of the Center for Virology and Vaccine Research Clinical Trials Unit.
+She is also Associate Editor of Clinical Immunology.

-Positions: Assistant Professor of Medicine, Harvard Medical School; Staff Scientist, Center for Virology and Vaccine Research, BIDMC; Staff Physician, Division of Infectious Diseases, BIDMC; Associate Member, Ragon Institute of MGH, MIT and Harvard
+Positions: Assistant Professor of Medicine, Harvard Medical School; Director, Clinical Trials Unit, Center for Virology and Vaccine Research, BIDMC; Staff Physician, Division of Infectious Diseases, BIDMC; Associate Member, Ragon Institute of MGH, MIT and Harvard

 Office/Location: 330 Brookline Avenue, E/CLS 1036, BIDMC, Boston, MA 02115

 Lab Members: Helen D'Couto (Massachusetts General Hospital intern, former HMS student); Lisa Howe (RA)

 Clinical Trials Unit: Jessica Ansel (RN), Diane Ananos (RN), Dominique Piquant (CRA), David Lee (CRA), Connor Bradshaw (CRA), Rachel Fogel (CRA)